Served piping hot, this poblano sauce is an amazing addition to burritos, tacos, enchiladas or your favorite fish, chicken or beef dish.

 This sauce will keep very nicely, refrigerated for 3-4 days if tightly covered.

-However, it also makes an interesting topping for fish or shrimp and this poblano sauce is excellent over chicken or beef.
+However, it also makes an interesting topping for fish or grilled shrimp skewers and this poblano cream sauce is excellent over grilled blackened chicken or anything made with our slow cooker shredded beef.

 If you love sauces like we do, you’ll want to check out these 10 Best Sauces.